unwize/paymentprocessor/README.md

 ## Streaming?

 This process is begging to be streamable.
 You can stream for a csv, or really any streamable source in an `async` context like `tokio` (or via std-rust, which is entirely usable) to save on memory.
 Streaming also allows you to utilize more-sophisticated techniques like task-queueing, load-balancing consumers, and utilizing distributed storage systems.
 They're entirely pointless in this contrived scenario, though.

+## Assumptions

+- An account has two types of _normal_ transactions: `deposit` and `withdrawal`.
+- `Normal` transactions may only be performed on accounts that are not locked.
+- An account has three types of _abnormal_ transactions: `dispute`, `resolve`, and `chargeback`.
+- `Abormal` transactions are affected by (hypothetical) regulations and may still be performed on locked accounts
+  - For example, a locked account may still be disputed and charged-back against
+- An account may have a negative balance.
+A negative balance **will not** occur as a result of a withdrawal.
+Negative balances only occur when the size of a dispute (or chargeback) is larger than the account's available balance.
+- `Abnormal` transactions submitted out of order against a `normal` transaction are considered invalid.
+  - `Resolve` and `Chargeback` transactions are only valid if a `Dispute` was performed previously.
+- `Dispute` transactions may not be opened against `Normal` transactions that have already been `Resolve`d.

+## Dependencies
+This project's top-level dependencies are:

+- Polars: DataFrame and CSV support
+- Anyhow: Error-wrangling
+- ThisError: Error defining
+- IterTools: Columnar-format wrangling